-Level One (Beginner 1)- CEFR A1 - Students develop basic functional conversational English skills for activities such as introductions, basic descriptions, shopping and ordering in restaurants as well as learning how to read and write simple descriptive passages using the verb to be and basic adjectives and nouns.
-They also learn to correctly pronounce seven difficult English sounds and practice communicating using basic English grammar.
+Level One (Beginner 1)- CEFR A1 - You will develop basic functional conversational English skills for activities such as introductions, basic descriptions, shopping and ordering in restaurants as well as learning how to read and write simple descriptive passages using the verb to be and basic adjectives and nouns.
+You will also learn to correctly pronounce seven difficult English sounds and practice communicating using basic English grammar.

-Level Two (Beginner 2)- CEFR A1 - Students learn the structures needed to have conversations about the past and the future.
-They learn vocabulary to describe time and common places like the subway and the workplace.
-Students learn to read and write about simple plans and memories, and to pronounce eight difficult English sounds.
+Level Two (Beginner 2)- CEFR A1 - You will learn the structures needed to have conversations about the past and the future.
+You will learn vocabulary to describe time and common places like the subway and the workplace.
+You will learn to read and write about simple plans and memories, and will practice pronouncing eight challenging English sounds.

-Level Three (Beginner 3)- CEFR A1/A2 - Students learn how to successfully navigate a conversation using more complex grammatical structures.
-They learn vocabulary about hobbies and free time and learn to read and write longer, more difficult compositions.
-Students also learn to pronounce and distinguish ten difficult minimal pair English phonemes.
+Level Three (Beginner 3)- CEFR A1/A2 - You will learn how to successfully navigate a conversation using more complex grammatical structures.
+Specifically, you will practice comparing people and places, giving advice, and using modals.
+You will learn vocabulary about hobbies, travel, and birthday celebrations and learn to read and write longer, more difficult texts of one or two paragraphs.
+Unit themes include going to a grocery store, eating at a restaurant, asking for help and planning a visit.
+You will also learn to pronounce and distinguish ten difficult minimal pair English phonemes.

-Level Four (Intermediate 1)- CEFR A2 - Students begin to use and understand more complicated sentences with various embedded clauses, subordinated sentences, and the present perfect tenses.
-Students learn functional language for comparing, complaining, asking for and giving advice, talking about routines and past activities and expressing likes and dislikes.
-The students' language becomes more idiomatic and fluent, and their vocabularies increase.
-The size and complexity of the passages that the students can read and write increases.
-Students learn to pronounce and distinguish an additional ten difficult English sound-pairs.
+Level Four (Intermediate 1)- CEFR A2 - You will begin to use and understand more complicated sentences with various embedded clauses, subordinated sentences, and the present perfect tenses.
+You will practice functional language for comparing, complaining, asking for and giving advice, talking about routines and past activities and expressing likes and dislikes.
+The size and complexity of the passages that you will read and write increases.
+You will learn to pronounce and distinguish an additional ten difficult English sound- pairs.

-Level Five (Intermediate 2)- CEFR A2+/B1 - Students begin to use and understand more nuanced language, including common constructions and vocabulary such as phrasal verbs and idiomatic expressions.
-They learn how to refuse an invitation, express cause and effect, express feelings, give reasons, to persuade people and summarize events.
-The passages they can read and write become longer and more complex, and their pronunciation becomes more fluid, despite difficult clusters and unusual sounds.
-Students also learn to understand English when spoken at a faster and more fluent pace.
+Level Five (Intermediate 2)- CEFR A2+/B1 - You will begin to use and understand more nuanced language, including common constructions and vocabulary such as phrasal verbs and idiomatic expressions.
+You will learn how to refuse an invitation, express cause and effect, express feelings, give reasons to persuade people and summarize events.
+The passages you will read and write become longer and more complex.

-Level Six (Intermediate 3) - CEFR A2+/B1 - Students build on what they have learned in the previous five levels, increasing the complexity of the structures that they can use and understand including the use of conditionals, the verbs make and do, direct and indirect speech, the reflexive pronouns as emphasizers, and over thirty idiomatic expressions.
-The rate of speech they can understand has increased significantly.
-Students can converse on variety of topics and use language to tell jokes, express regrets, express possibilities, complain and ask about future plans.
-Students learn how to detect and use suprasegmental language patterns such as stress, pauses, tone to interpret meaning.
+Level Six (Intermediate 3) - CEFR A2+/B1 - You will build on what they have learned in the previous five levels, increasing the complexity of the structures that you can use and understand including the use of conditionals, the verbs make and do, direct and indirect speech, the reflexive pronouns as emphasizers, and over thirty idiomatic expressions.
+You will practice conversing on variety of topics and use language to tell jokes, express regrets, express possibilities, complain and ask about future plans.
+You will learn how to detect and use suprasegmental language patterns such as stress, pauses, tone to interpret meaning.